 If the court orders in your case are not being followed, you can seek remedies such as alleging civil contempt to ensure that you receive all that you are entitled to pursuant to the court order.
 The court may also order your former spouse to pay the attorney fees you incurred in bringing the enforcement action.

 The Law Offices of Carr, O’Rourke & Ernst, LTD have been fighting for spouses and parents in court for nearly 40 years.
-Contact our firm today to discuss how we can help you receive all that you are entitled to under your divorce decree.
+Contact our firm today or give is a call to discuss how we can help you receive all that you are entitled to under your divorce decree.

 In Illinois, failing to meet the provisions of an effective child custody and visitation order, which is a court order, constitutes an “unlawful visitation interference” and can result in both criminal and civil penalties.
 A one-time violation may be considered a petty offense, but repeat violations will amount to a Class A misdemeanor punishable by fines and jail time.

 Civil action in response to a custody order violation involves filing a request with a family court and proving that the other parent violated the agreement knowingly.
 The process involves the following documents:

 - A completed “Petition for Rule to Show Cause”

 - A Notice of Motion to inform the other parent of the court hearing

 - The petitioner’s name, address, and telephone number